aws-samples/cloudmosaic-dotnet/Module5.md

 ![Web front-end architecture](media/5-Architecture.png)

 The project for the web front-end can be found in the *UI* solution folder.
+You can deploy the project using either a wizard in Visual Studio, or from the dotnet CLI.

-## Deploy the web front-end project using Visual Studio
+## (Option 1) Deploy the web front-end project using Visual Studio

 1. Right-click on the project and select *Publish container to AWS*.
 1. On the starting page of the wizard ensure the credential profile and region selections are correct and match what has been used to deploy the other subsystems above.
-1. For *Docker Repository* select the repository created via the CloudFormation template in the pre-requisites section (name pattern *cloud-front-RANDOM*)
+1. For *Docker Repository* select the repository created via the application resources template deployed to CloudFormation in module 2.
+The repository will have a name that follows the pattern *cloud-front-RANDOM*.
     1. For Tag enter **latest** (or leave blank)
     1. For *Deployment Target*, **Service on an ECS Cluster** should be selected.
   ![Publish wizard 1](media/5-PublishWizard1.png)
 1. Click **Next**.
 1. On the *Launch Configuration* page:
-    1. Open **VPC Subnets** and select at least 2 subnets from the VPC created for you by the CloudFormation template you deployed in module 2.
+    1. Open **VPC Subnets** and select at least 2 subnets from the VPC created for you by the application resources template deployed in module 2.
 If the wizard has selected any subnets from your default VPC, uncheck them.
-    1. Open **Security Groups** and select the security group for the web front end (also created by the template in module 2).
-It will have a name similar to *CloudMosaic-ECSSecurityGroup-RANDOM*.
+    1. Open **Security Groups** and select the security group for the web front end (also created by the template deployed in module 2).
+It will have a name following the pattern *CloudMosaic-ECSSecurityGroup-RANDOM*.
 1. Leave the other settings at their default values.
   ![Publish wizard 2](media/5-PublishWizard2.png)
 1. Click **Next**.